The Bookwoman Book Club

 You must be a member in good standing to participate.

-Our 2022/2023 membership year began on June 1, 2022, so please join or renew now in order to participate in the BBC.
+Our 2023/2024 membership year begins on June 1, 2023, but if you join early in April or May, you get them free!
+So, please join or renew now in order to participate in the BBC.

 Upcoming Bookwoman Book Club Discussions